This Is Your Brain On Music

 Music, Science, and the Brain are more closely related than you think.
 Daniel J. Levitin, James McGill Professor of Psychology and Music at McGill University, shows you why this is.

-In this groundbreaking union of art and science, rocker-turned-neuroscientist Daniel J. Levitin explores the connection between music—its performance, its composition, how we listen to it, why we enjoy it—and the human brain.
+In this groundbreaking union of art and science, rocker-turned-neuroscientist Daniel J. Levitin (The World in Six Songs and The Organized Mind) explores the connection between music, its performance, its composition, how we listen to it, why we enjoy it, and the human brain.
 Drawing on the latest research and on musical examples ranging from Mozart to Duke Ellington to Van Halen, Levitin reveals:

-• How those insidious little jingles (called earworms) get stuck in our heads
+- How those insidious little jingles (called earworms) get stuck in our head

 I Love Music and I Love ScienceWhy Would I Want to Mix the Two?

 3. Behind the Curtain

 5. You Know My Name, Look Up the Number